Adam Quick

-Adam Quick (born 1 September 1981) is an Australian professional basketball player, formally of the Australian National Basketball League (NBL).
+Adam Steel Quick (born 1 September 1981) was an Australian professional basketball player, formally of the Australian National Basketball League (NBL).

 Quick played for the Nunawading Spectres as a junior before attending the University of Portland in the United States for four years, before returning to Australia to play for the Townsville Crocodiles for two years.
-He had a successful debut season for the Crocs, however, tore his Achilles tendon before his second season, and was sidelined.
+He had a successful debut season for the Crocs, however, tore his ACL before his second season, and was sidelined.

 Looking to move back to Melbourne after getting married, he requested permission to talk to debut franchise the South Dragons.
 This was granted and he then became the sixth player to sign with the Dragons in April 2006.
 It is viewed that he will serve primarily as a back-up to Shane Heal.

+Quick represented Australia as a Junior at the World Championships in 1999 (Portugal) and 2001 (Japan).